 The fabric is easy to clean if it gets dirty – just wipe it down, or throw the entire lounger in the washing machine.

 Unfortunately, this model doesn’t come with a cover you can wash and remove.
-But covers can be purchased separately, such as this very colorful floral one.
+But covers can be purchased separately.

 Keep in mind that the cover is made from polyester, which might not mesh well with babies who are prone to allergies and sensitive to synthetic materials.

 Alternatively, you can wrap a blanket around the baby lounger pillow and have it double as a cover!